 Description of Activities

-Workshops: The Opening Workshop will be held September 12-15, 2010 at the Radisson RTP.
-This workshop will aim to engage as large a part of the statistics, mathematics, and relevant scientific communities as possible, with representative sessions from all of the main program topics.
-The Transition Workshop at the end of the program will disseminate program results and chart a path for future research in the area.
-There will also be mid-program workshops focused on each of the three key research areas mentioned above.
+Workshops: The Opening Workshop was held September 12-15, 2010 at the Radisson RTP.
+This workshop aimed to engage as large a part of the statistics, mathematics, and relevant scientific communities as possible, with representative sessions from all of the main program topics.
+The Transition Workshop at the end of the program disseminated program results and charted a path for future research in the area.
+There were, also, mid-program workshops focused on each of the three key research areas mentioned above.

-Working Groups: Working groups will meet throughout the program to pursue particular research topics identified in the kickoff workshop (or subsequently chosen by the working group participants).
-The working groups consist of SAMSI visitors, postdoctoral fellows, graduate students, and local faculty and scientists.
+Working Groups: Working groups met throughout the program to pursue particular research topics identified in the kickoff workshop (or subsequently chosen by the working group participants).
+The working groups consisted of SAMSI visitors, postdoctoral fellows, graduate students, and local faculty and scientists.